 The system has also been ceramic coated on the inside to reduce heat losses to the engine bay.
 This helps in two areas: it keeps the exhaust gases hot, which helps them to flow easier and evacuate the headers, and also reduces the heat released to the engine bay which contains many hoses and liquids that will not function properly if heated too far.
 In addition to determining the fit of the exhaust manifold, Solidworks was used to determine the factor of safety of the system because it is cantilevered to the engine bay, and the turbocharger is on the end.
 The factor of safety is sufficiently high (more than 15) and therefore will be safe to operate.
 The newly designed exhaust system is superior to the stock system because it provides a much smoother transition for the gases reducing backpressure and flow separation.
-The finished manifold can be seen below compared to the stock system, and although it is much larger than the stock exhaust manifold, it weighs slightly less due to lighter components and heat shielding to apply.
-The optimum type of catalytic converter chosen is a cerium additive type because it provides the greatest reduction in emissions compared to air injection and also using two separate catalytic converters.
-The cerium additive is the most compact design that adheres to the criteria, and is the best fit within the system.
-A high temperature ceramic spray paint was selected to form an insulating barrier on the converter's exterior to aid in catalyst warm-up and also to protect other interior components from heat damage.
+The finished manifold can be seen below compared to the stock system, and although it is much larger than the stock exhaust manifold, it weighs slightly less due to lighter components being used.

-Illustration 5: Stock manifold (top) vs equal-length header (bottom)
+Figure 5: Stock manifold (top)vs equal-length exhaust header (bottom)